Introduction to chtoucas for reductive groups and to the global Langlands parameterization

 We write $\Cht_{ I,W}^{(I)}$ when $N$ is empty and we note that $\Cht_{N,I,W}^{(I)}$ is a $G(\mc O_{N})$-torsor over $\restr{\Cht_{ I,W}^{(I)}}{(X\sm N)^{I}}$.

-\begin{rem} Readers who know the geometric Langlands program will recognize that $\Cht_{N,I,W}^{(I)}$ is the intersection of a Hecke stack (considered as a correspondence from $\Bun_{G,N}$ to itself) with the graph of the Frobenius morphism of $\Bun_{G,N}$. \end{rem}
+\begin{rem} Readers who know the geometric Langlands program will recognize that $\Cht_{N,I,W}^{(I)}$ is the fiber product over $\Bun_{G,N}\times \Bun_{G,N}$ of a Hecke stack (considered as a correspondence from $\Bun_{G,N}$ to itself) with the graph of the Frobenius morphism of $\Bun_{G,N}$. \end{rem}

 The $x_{i}$ will be called the legs of the chtouca.
 We will denote by the corresponding morphism.